vkardaras/karate-fundamentals/README.md

-# Karate Template
+# Pluralsight - Karate Fundamentals - Template Project

-Refer to the [Getting Started Guide](https://github.com/karatelabs/karate/wiki/Get-Started:-Maven-and-Gradle#github-template) for instructions.
+This repository is a simple Karate template to support the Pluralsight course [Karate Fundamentals](https://pluralsight.com)

+It contains the skeleton files required to start building a Karate automation testing framework.